microsoft/vscode-docs/release-notes/latest.md

 # 0.10.10 (February 2016)

-February is our last full iteration before we start the end game for the Build 2016 milestone at the end of March.
+February is our last full iteration before we start the end game for the [Build 2016 conference](http://build.microsoft.com/) milestone at the end of March.
 It comes with many improvements:

 - Salsa is now the default JavaScript language service.
 - Folding, the most requested feature, is now available.
-- There is support for localization and accessiblity.
+- There is support for localization and accessibility.

 In addition, we continued to listen to your issues and feature requests.